 According to Gospels, a woven crown of thorns was forcibly placed on Jesus head prior to his crucifixion.
 The crown was a weapon to torture Jesus as well as to mock him.
 The crown was in reference to Jesus being the King of the Jews.

-The above wooden sculpture was a display at the Victoria and Albert museum.
+The above wooden sculpture was on display at the Victoria and Albert museum.
 It is carved from oak, made around ca. 1500-1520 by an unknown artist.
 This wooden sculpture is big so it is probably a standalone rather than an alter-piece.

 Holy Week: Good Friday

 God is a pure no-thing